-A student must have obtained credit in courses which total a minimum of 432 credits in order to graduate, of which a minimum of 144 credits must be obtained from courses at first year level a minimum of 144 credits must be obtained from courses at second year level and a minimum of 144 credits must be obtained from courses at second year level and a minimum of 144 credits must be obtained from courses at third year level.
+A student must have obtained credit in courses which total a minimum of 432 credits in order to graduate, of which a minimum of 144 credits must be obtained from courses at first year level a minimum of 144 credits must be obtained from courses at second year level and a minimum of 144 credits must be obtained from courses at third year level.

-4) BCom degree majoring in Law (CBA13, CBA15 (Part-Time))
+4) BCom degree majoring in Law (CBA13, CBA15 (part-time))

-A student must have obtained credit in courses which total a minimum of 432 credits in order to graduate, of which a minimum of 144 credits must be obtained from courses at first year level, a minimum of 144 credits must be obtained from courses at second year level, and a minimum of 144 credits must be obtained from courses at second year level, and a minimum of 144 credits must be obtained from courses at third year level.
+A student must have obtained credit in courses which total a minimum of 432 credits in order to graduate, of which a minimum of 144 credits must be obtained from courses at first year level, a minimum of 144 credits must be obtained from courses at second year level, and a minimum of 144 credits must be obtained from courses at third year level.